InsightDI-workshops/CodeToCloud-Student/Challenges/Module4-Rearchitect-AWS/Roadmap-AWS.md

 ## Rules and References
-  * Sample code should be used where applicable to demonstrate a givne service is configured properly
+  * Sample code should be used where applicable to demonstrate a given service is configured properly
   * In each module, you may list out questions you have and schedule technical stakeholder meetings